 Table of Contents

-Canon 200D II is an all rounder DSLR camera with a 24.1 megapixels, a compact body and an APS-C CMOS sensor.
-The newest DIGIC 8 processor and cool features like creative assist and smooth skin make it a favourite.
+Canon 200D II is an all rounder camera and the one of the best DSLR camera under 50000.
+It comes with a 24.1 megapixels, a compact body and an APS-C CMOS sensor.
+The newest DIGIC 8 processor and cool features like creative assist and smooth skin make it a favorite.

 Besides above, it has an Eye Detection feature in live mode, which is useful to track a moving object and maintain the focus.
 Another key attraction of the camera is its 4K capability at this price point.
 Though they are basic but it meets the need for an average user.